-Rick Evans is the ME Program Director at Regional Development Australia – Hunter.
+Scott Sleap was the former ME Program Director at Regional Development Australia – Hunter.
+He now works on STEM programs for the NSW Department of Education and the Cessnock High School Learning Community.
 Previously he was a Head Teacher of Industrial Arts & Teaching and Learning at Maitland Grossmann High School and has over 20 years’ experience as an educational leader.

 Scott completed his PhD in Engineering in 2015 through The University of Newcastle after receiving a research scholarship in 2010.
 He has published numerous research papers in international journals and has presented his work at a range of conferences both in Australia and internationally.
 He has co-published numerous papers with the renowned academic, Laureate Professor Scott Sloan, 2015 NSW Scientist of the Year and recent Fellow of the Royal Society.
 He has worked as a casual lecturer in both undergraduate and postgraduate studies at The University of Newcastle, specialising in Engineering and Technology and Applied Studies.